-\item The phase-space analysis of the structure reveals that several massive galaxies are gravitationally bound to the core, and members out to a distance of $R\sim3\,{\rm pMpc}$ have the same redshift as the core, consistent with the effective radius of coma-like cluster progenitors in simulations.
-Further, the three identified subgroups of the Vine are possibly infalling clumps, supporting the picture that these halos are merging and on the way to forming a massive cluster. \end{enumerate}
+\item The phase-space analysis of the structure reveals that several massive galaxies are gravitationally bound to the core, while members out to a distance of $R\sim3\,{\rm pMpc}$ have the same redshift as the core, consistent with the effective radius of coma-like cluster progenitors in simulations.
+Furthermore, the three identified subgroups of the Vine are possibly infalling clumps, supporting the scenario that these halos are merging and on the way to forming a massive cluster. \end{enumerate}

-Coupling the evolved galactic population with the estimated mass and extent of the structure, the Cosmic Vine is likely evolving to a massive galaxy cluster with $\log(M_h/{\rm M_\odot})>15$ at $z\sim0$, and already seems to be in an early stage of maturing, before coalescing into a single dark-matter halo.
-With the wealth of data already available in CEERS, and more incoming, the Cosmic Vine will be an ideal laboratory to study different aspects of cluster formation and galaxy evolution in the future.
+Coupling the evolved galactic population with the estimated mass and extent of the structure, the Cosmic Vine is likely evolving to a massive galaxy cluster with $\log(M_{\rm h}/{\rm M_\odot})>15$ at $z\sim0$.
+It already appears to be in an early stage of maturing, prior to coalescing into a single dark matter halo.
+With the wealth of data already available in CEERS and more incoming, the Cosmic Vine will be an ideal laboratory to study different aspects of cluster formation and galaxy evolution in the future.

-\begin{appendix}
+\begin{appendix} \FloatBarrier